As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 Previously, air traffic controllers used the radio to guide pilots on this long approach.
 Individual planes tracked northward on paths spread out over a couple of miles laterally and descended in steps, leveling off for a time at each lower altitude step-down.

-This is now replaced with an automated, satellite-guided path that is much more precise — narrowed to the wingspan of a jet — and descends in a smooth, continuous curve.
+This is replaced with an automated, satellite-guided path that is more precise — narrowed to the wingspan of a jet — and descends in a smooth, continuous curve.

 This curved descent avoids the repeated level-offs, which require a pilot to power up the engines.
-A plane can descend smoothly with the engines idle all the way to Vashon, using less fuel and producing correspondingly lower carbon emissions.
+A plane can descend smoothly with the engines idle to Vashon, using less fuel and producing correspondingly lower carbon emissions.

 Yet even this successful part of Greener Skies has a downside.